dmoreq/our_spends/AI_SETUP.md

 # 🤖 AI Integration Setup Guide

-This guide will help you set up the AI integration for your Family Expense Tracker app.
+This guide will help you set up the AI integration for your Our Spends app.
 The app supports multiple AI providers, giving you flexibility in choosing which service to use.

 ## 📋 Supported AI Providers